-Many recent designs have legs that swing vertically upwards for stowage, so that the feet encompass the head when the centre column is fully extended.
+When it comes to choosing the right tripod, it pays to understand the different options that are available.
+Many recent designs, for example, have legs that swing vertically upwards for stowage, so that the feet encompass the head when the centre column is fully extended.
 This reduces the packing length by about 8cm, but there’s a downside in that these tripods are a bit more fiddly and time-consuming to set up and fold away.

-A more time-honoured tradition for extending the maximum height while keeping the stowage size fairly small is to use four or five telescopic sections within each leg, rather than the more conventional three sections.
-It’s a useful space-saving feature, especially for ‘travel tripods’ but, again, there’s more setup time involved, with extra leg section clamps to operate.
+A more time-honoured tradition for extending the maximum height while keeping the stowage size fairly small is to use four or five telescopic sections within each tripod leg, rather than the more conventional three sections.
+It’s a useful space-saving feature, especially for travel tripods – but, again, there’s more setup time involved, with extra leg section clamps to operate.

 The best tripod overall, the Benro is great for anywhere and everywhere